Thanks to year-round warm temperatures, Seville is an outdoor city where terrace drinking is enjoyed in all seasons.

-The roof terrace bar at EME Catedral is the one that’s closest to the 500-year-old cathedral; it's situated opposite the north side with its in-your-face gargantuan flying buttresses.
-Choose from areas on various levels, the smallest of which seems within touching distance of the Gothic edifice.
-Cocktails are pricey at €14 (this is a five-star establishment, after all); pick from classics like a Negroni or a Cosmopolitan, or try a Spritz Veneciano (bitters, cava and soda).
-You can also dine on a four-course set menu, with options like prawn ceviche, tuna loin, lamb chops and an orange tart for dessert.
-DJs spin tunes to a glamorous crowd on Fridays and Saturdays.
-Open noon-1am, to 2am Fri & Sat.
+The roof terrace bar at EME Catedral Mercer is the closest to the 500-year-old cathedral; it's situated opposite the north side with its in-your-face gargantuan flying buttresses.
+Choose from intimate or larger areas on various levels, the smallest of which seems within touching distance of the Gothic edifice.
+Cocktails start at €14 (this is a five-star establishment, after all); pick from classics like a Negroni or a Cosmopolitan, or try a Spritz Veneziano (bitters, cava and soda).
+You can also picar (snack) on cheese or carpaccio de buey (ox carpaccio).
+DJs spin tunes for a well-heeled crowd on Fridays and Saturdays.
+Open 1pm to 1am.

 Puravida, Fontecruz Sevilla Seises